About scope for schools

 What is the scope?

-You will be required to identify the actual scope of the system(s) to be evaluated as part of this questionnaire.
+You will be required to describe the scope of the system(s) to be evaluated as part of this questionnaire and how these are separated from any systems in your school that are not in scope.
 This includes:

 1. School, academy or trust name